 Summary

-Once a project schedule is created, it must be fine tuned to help shape into a workable project schedule.
-This module gave you some of the tools to help tailor a schedule to your needs.
+Once created, the project schedule must be refined and adjusted to bring the schedule into a realistic and workable timeline.
+This module described some of the tools in Project 2010 to help tailor a project schedule to your needs.

 In this module we discussed: